 Learn more about Unsubsidized vs. Subsidized Student Loans to better understand the different kinds of financial aid that you may gain access to.

-Your Expected Family Contribution (changing to Student Aid Index effective July 1, 2023) is the amount the Department of Education determines you and your family should be able to pay towards your schooling.
-The EFC the DOE’s formula calculates is compared to the school’s Cost of Attendance to determine what type of need-based financial aid you will receive.
+Your Expected Family Contribution (changing to Student Aid Index effective July 1, 2023) is the amount the Department of Education determines you and your family are likely to pay towards your schooling.
+The Department of Education’s formula subtracts your EFC from the school’s Cost of Attendance to determine your financial need.

 It’s also worth noting that your parents’ income doesn’t count in determining your EFC under certain circumstances.
 For example, your parents’ finances aren’t considered if you meet any of the following criteria when you complete your FAFSA:

 - You are currently serving in the U.S. military